-First, the grid should be held as close as possible to the camera.
+First, the grid should be held as close as possible to the camera and very still.
 It must be fully visible in both images and the cameras should look perpendicularly onto the grid.
-If the grid is not perpendicular to the line of sight of the cameras, this will be indicated by small green arrows pointing to the expected positions of the grid corners (see Fig. 6.32).
+If the grid is not perpendicular to the line of sight of the cameras, this will be indicated by small green arrows pointing to the expected positions of the grid corners (see Fig. 6.31).

-Fig. 6.32: Arrows indicating that the grid is not perpendicular to the camera's line of sight during stereo calibration
+Fig. 6.31: Arrows indicating that the grid is not perpendicular to the camera's line of sight during stereo calibration

-The grid should be kept still for detection.
+The grid must be kept very still for detection.
+If motion blur occurs, the grid will not be detected.
 All grid cells that are drawn onto the image have to be covered by the calibration grid.
-This is visualized by filling the covered cells in green (see Fig. 6.33).
+This is visualized by filling the covered cells in green (see Fig. 6.32).